Find out about commercial and business waste, including what it is, how you can remove it and what your responsibilities are.

-Commercial waste is waste from premises used for a trade or business, or for the purposes of sport, recreation or entertainment.
+Commercial and business waste is waste from premises used for a trade or business or for the purposes of sport, recreation or entertainment.

 Businesses have a duty to organise their own commercial waste removal and recycling.
 The council is